Frequently Asked Questions

 Do you have information on what the reporting process will look like?
 (Just so we can better plan ahead for how to gather and submit information.)

-An online form will be available for firms to fill out closer to the first reporting date.
-The information on how NOMA PDX will be assessing the information will be made available in the welcome package that will be sent to signatory firms in February 2024.
+An online form is available for firms to fill out before each reporting form deadline.
+The information on how NOMA PDX will be assessing the information was made available in the welcome package that was sent to signatory firms in February 2024.

 How is information shared between the CTA pledge participants?
 (We are excited to have the opportunity to learn from others!)